zzzrst/AutomationTestingProgram/README.md

 # Automation Testing Program
-This is a .Net Core 3 Console Application.
-This Directory contains the source code for the Automation Testing program application.
-This program allows users to create and run tests for application from different files.
+This is a _.Net Core 3_ console application.
+This repository contains the source code for the Automation Testing Program.
+This application allows users to create and run tests with different data formats for web applications.
 Please read the [Documentation](https://zzzrst.github.io/AutomationTestingProgram/.) on how to use and modify the program to your needs.

-## How To run
+## How to Run

-You need to pass in arguments when running this through command line.
-Below are arguments that you can use.
+Below are the command line arguments that can be passed in.

 Mandatory